Megaraptor: History of discovery

 In 2004, a second Megaraptor specimen (MUCPv 341), was described in a paper helmed by Jorge O. Calvo.
 Consisting of a right ulna, radius and a complete manus (hand), found in association with the femur of the sauropod Futalogknosaurus, it demonstrated that the large ungual belonged to the first digit of the manus, as opposed to the second digit of the foot, and led its describers to suggest a position predating the coelurosaur–allosauroid split.
 In 2005, a third M. namunhuaiquii specimen (MUCPv 595), consisting of the partial skeleton of a juvenile with uncertain affinities, was discovered.
 It was described in 2014 by a team led by Juan D. Porfiri.
 The assignment of this specimen to M. namunhuaiquii has since been called into question, including by Porfiri himself.
-A paper published in 2025 by Maximilian Kellermann et al noted morphological inconsistencies between the juvenile and other, larger specimens referred to M. namunhuaiquii, and the presence of a structure on its caudal (tail) vertebrae which is also present in Maip and Murusraptor.
+A paper published in 2025 by Maximilian Kellermann and colleagues noted morphological inconsistencies between the juvenile and other, larger specimens referred to M. namunhuaiquii, and the presence of a structure on its caudal (tail) vertebrae which is also present in Maip and Murusraptor.
 Referral to a single genus, according to them, appeared to be driven largely by the fact that both specimens were found at the same locality.
 On the other hand, the differences observed may be the result of ontogenetic changes, the anatomical changes an animal undergoes as it matures.
 A fourth specimen (MUCPv 278), consisting of a humerus, was described in 2025.
 A fifth specimen assigned to M. namunhuaiquii (MUCPv 1353) is known, discovered in 2008.
 Consisting of assorted skull material and "a large part" of the postcranial skeleton, it has been described only in a thesis authored by Porfiri.
 That same thesis references two additional specimens, MUCPv 412 and MUCPv 413, which consist of parts of the ulna and a manual phalanx (finger bone).